djjudas21/puppet-freeradius/README.md

 this to MORE than the number of threads means that there are more connections than necessary.
 Leave blank to set it to the same value as the number of threads.

+##### `query_file`

+Default: `sql/${database}/dialup.conf`.
+Relative path to the file which contains your SQL queries.
+By default, points to the `dialup.conf` specific to your database engine, so leave this blank if you are using stock queries.

+If you need to use custom queries, it is recommended that you deploy your query file using `freeradius::script` to install the file into `/etc/raddb/scripts/custom_dialup.conf` and then set `query_file` to `scripts/custom_dialup.conf`.

 #### `freeradius::statusclient`